 This course introduces the nursing student to evidence-based practice and the role of the nurse as consumer of nursing research.
 Pre- & Co- requisite: Successful completion of NSG 3600, 3645 and 3660.
 Taken concurrently with NSG 3845, 3870 and 3871.

-Builds on the concepts of perfusion, gas exchange, acid base, thermoregulation, and mobility.
-New concepts introduced include metabolism, self, family, sexuality, reproduction, and chronic disease.
+Builds on the concepts of perfusion, oxygenation, acid base, fluid/electrolytes, and mobility.
+New concepts introduced include metabolism chronic illness, self, sexuality, reproduction, and family.
 Students will continue to develop critical thinking skills required by the professional nurse to safely and effectively care for individuals and families in a holistic manner across the lifespan.
 This medical-surgical nursing theory course includes a clinical component in a rural or underserved setting.
 This course is a total of 7 credits; 5 theory and 2 clinical.

 This course will engage the student in simulation and skills lab activities which develop critical thinking skills by advancing assessment techniques and nursing interventions with clients experiencing health transitions.
 Pre- & Co-requisites: Successful completion of all summer post baccalaureate accelerated nursing program courses.
 NSG 3845, 3867, and 3870 are co-requisites.

 This course continues to build on concepts related to the professional practice of nursing at the baccalaureate level with an emphasis on evolving nursing issues and professional development.
 Pre or Co-requisites: Successful completion of all previous Post Baccalaureate Nursing Program courses.
 Taken concurrently with NSG 4660, 4661 and 4674.